 Rem The special unit of dose equivalent.
-The dose equivalent in rem is same laboratory.
+The dose equivalent in rem is equal to the absorbed dose in rad multiplied by a quality factor that accounts for the biological effect of the radiation (1 rem = same laboratory.

 0.01 sievert).